Skip to main content

 xpm run test-latest -C ~/Work/micro-os-plus/micro-test-plus-xpack.git/tests

-To run all tests with all toolchain versions:
+To execute all tests with all toolchain versions:

 xpm run install-all -C ~/Work/micro-os-plus/micro-test-plus-xpack.git/tests